 Are these the 10 very best falls on Earth?

 Wondermondo is convinced that the first five are the best ones on Earth.
 But the next five?
 Well… most likely they are the next best ones, but there is heavy competition.
 Some more great waterfalls are:

-Detian Falls and Bản Giốc Falls – China, Guangxi and Vietnam, Cao Bang province.
+- Detian Falls and Bản Giốc Falls – China, Guangxi and Vietnam, Northeast.
 One of the most picturesque waterfalls, it is around 60 meters high and 200 meters wide.

 In the recent past existed Guaíra Falls or Sete Quedas on the border of Brazil and Paraguay.
 This was the most powerful waterfall with a flow of 13 000 m3/s.
 It was 114 m high in total, with the tallest leaps 40 m high.
 Flooded by Itaipu Dam in 1982.
 If it would exist, this waterfall would be No.1. in this list.